 One thing many of us who deep dive into the episode process have noticed is just how Star Trek sets, props, and costumes are used and reused by different productions — a practice that originated in TOS and continues to this day (the Bridge of Captain Riker’s U.S.S.
 Zheng He in Star Trek: Picard is a redress of the Discovery’s Bridge).

-Recently, while listening to Mike and Denise Okuda wax lyrically on one of the Star Trek: The Motion Picture audio commentaries, they said something that made my ears perk up: many Star Trek sets were built one on top of the other, so when you worked on the sets you could quite literally see the history of Star Trek in between walls and video screens — they called it a form of ‘Star Trek Archaeology.’
+Recently, while listening to Mike and Denise Okuda wax lyrically on one of the Star Trek: The Motion Picture audio commentaries, they mentioned something that made my ears perk up — many Star Trek sets were built one on top of the other.
+When you worked on the sets, you could quite literally see the history of Star Trek in between walls and video screens — they called it a form of ‘Star Trek Archaeology.’

-But even with all of the commentaries they’ve recorded, pieces they’ve written, and interviews given, I still found myself with questions.
+Even with all of the commentaries they’ve recorded, pieces they’ve written, and interviews given, I still found myself with questions.
 This concept of ‘Star Trek Archaeology’ (which, with the brief addition of a colon, totally sounds like the title of a future series) was so fascinating that I contacted Mike and Denise to learn more.

 StarTrek.com: You both have had long and diverse involvement with many iterations of Star Trek.
 How did you start at the franchise and what were your main jobs?

 Denise Okuda: I was working as a registered nurse, not an artist.
 I had friends connected to the production, and I was asked to come and speak to people in the art department, as I had grown-up with Star Trek and was a huge fan, about what I saw as the Sick Bay of the future.